jneurock/rocky-codes/src/content/posts/better-code-reviews.md

 time-consuming burden on them and runs the risk that they won’t derive the knowledge you expect them to after consuming the material.

-That said, it should be totally fine and helpful if a resource teaches something perfectly.
+That said, it should be totally fine to share a resource that teaches something perfectly.
 If you can say “This article perfectly captures my thoughts” or “I couldn’t say it any better myself” then the resource is probably ok to share as long as the connection to the code changes and outcome you’d like is clear.